 International Day of Women and Girls in Science: February 11th

-The International Day of Women and Girls in Science is an opportunity to recognize and celebrate the achievements of women and girls in science, technology, engineering, and mathematics (STEM).
+The International Day of Women and Girls in Science is an opportunity to recognise and celebrate the achievements of women and girls in science, technology, engineering, and mathematics (STEM).
 To celebrate this day in the library, you may host a display of books and other materials on women and girls in STEM.

 Library Lovers Day: February 14th